-My time in Seoul was made complete with a dinner hosted by the "Chicago Theological Seminary Korean Alumni/ae alumni gathered around the table, seven of them were my former students, and I participated in the dissertation defense of had been students of Dr. Robert Moore, I also talked about his last days and gave them an opportunity to ask guestions and process their grief.
-In adwas privileged to accept two monetary gifts totaling \$4,000 on behalf of CTS.
+My time in Seoul was made complete with a dinner hosted by the "Chicago Theological Seminary Korean Alumni/ae Association!"
+Up the 12 alumni gathered around the table, seven of them were my former students, and I participated in the dissertation defense of two others.
+In addition to presenting everyone with CTS swag, I gave an update on CTS activities.
+Because many of them had been students of Dr.

+Robert Moore, I also talked about his last days and gave them an opportunity to ask questions and process their grief.
+In addition to our sharing stories that spanned my 23 years at CTS, I was privileged to accept two monetary gifts totaling \$4,000 on behalf of CTS.
 Dr. Kwon Myungsoo, Alumni/ae Association President, presented me with a check for \$2,000 and Drs.
 Kim Chang-ju and Koh Young Soon presented \$2,000 in honor of Dr. Andre LaCocque.